 That was the right decision.
 By then, I had my writing skills down pretty well, but I had no contacts other than my agent.
 I went in 1996 and it was great.
 I went again in 1997 and it was better.
 Later that year, my agent died.
 I decided not to get another one.
 I went to Mount Hermon again in 1998, and that year I met an author on the faculty who saw that I had ten years of craft-development under my belt and I had an astoundingly good proposal.
 So this author wrote me a letter of recommendation to a few publishers to go atop my proposal and . . . one of them bought the book!
 That was a nonfiction book, but within months, I also sold my first novel, Transgression, and my career was launched.
 The editor for that novel, Chip MacGregor, later quit editing and became a powerhouse agent with the largest Christian literary agency, Alive Communications.
 He was my agent for several years, until he went back to work in a major publishing house.

 I continue to go to the Mount Hermon conference every year.
 It is the very best Christian writing conference in the country (I may be a little biased here, but everyone agrees it is fabulous).
 My circle of friends–writers, editors, and agents–continues to expand.
-I also sit on the Advisory Board of the American Christian Fiction Writers, which has an annual fiction-only conference that may well be the best conference for Christian novelists anywhere.
 And I’ve discovered that this writing game is fun!
 It’s possible to get published, even if you’re a nobody who knows nobody.
 I did it, and a number of my friends have done it too.
 You can, if you’re willing to work hard and work smart.

 Now you may be thinking that you’ve done everything I suggested and all you need to succeed is for me to mentor you.
 Oh dear.
 That may be a problem.
 Don’t get me wrong.
 I do mentor a few people.
 A very few people.
 Mostly, these are people who are clearly very hard workers, who have good craft, who are TEACHABLE, and most important of all, who are polite.
 If that describes you, then meet me at the next Mount Hermon conference and let’s talk.
 Although, if that describes you, and if you actually go to Mount Hermon, you probably won’t need me at all.
 But I’ll be happy to talk with you anyway.
 It’s the least I can do.
 See ya there and let’s celebrate your imminent success!

 If you’ve read this far, then you probably know whether you like my whackball way of looking at the world.
 If you do, then I invite you to sign up for my Advanced Fiction Writing E-zine, a free monthly newsletter on the craft and marketing of fiction.
-Sign up today and get a free Special Report on Tiger Marketing along with a free 5-day e-course on How To Publish A Novel.
+Sign up today and get a free 5-day e-course on How To Publish A Novel.
 There’s a signup form at the upper right corner of this page.